jpverkamp/blog/content/programming/daily-programmer/2013-03-28-path-to-philosophy.md

   ...
 ```

-Basically, where ever your code is running from, it will create / use a subdirectory called *cache* into which it will dump one file per page, each with the *{{< wikipedia "json" >}}* extension duplicating whatever content that Wikipedia has returned.
+Basically, where ever your code is running from, it will create / use a subdirectory called *cache* into which it will dump one file per page, each with the *[[wiki:json]]()* extension duplicating whatever content that Wikipedia has returned.
 Technically, it has the ability to force a refresh, but in practice I just deleted the entire cache folder when I wanted to reset it ((Yes, I know.
 That kind of defeats the purpose of having a cache in the first place...)).

 Unfortunately, once you have that, it's still in a nice nested structure.
 So we need to be able to pull out the actual page content.
 If you use <a title="Racket API: JSON" href="http://pre.racket-lang.org/docs/html/json/index.html">Racket's JSON library</a>, you'll have a nested series of {{< doc racket "hashes " >}}and {{< doc racket "lists" >}} that you have to navigate through.
 It's not quite as nice as <a title="Python JSON" href="http://docs.python.org/2/library/json.html">Python's model</a> ((Which I've used extensively <a title="Github: jsonq source" href="https://github.com/jpverkamp/jsonq">before</a>.
 How haven't I written a blog post about that yet?)) but it's not bad.
 Basically, I figured out the structure by hand and write a function to just ignore anything I didn't care about: